Zhentao-Chen/learngit/readme.md

 git is better than svn
+learn branch :